NahianShabab/SENTINEL/README.md

 As Engineers it is our job to solve practical problems to make other people’s life better.
 In that spirit, We have made the perfect home assistant - ”SENTINEL”.
-You can tell instruct her switch lights, fans and windows.
-She can automate your house by turning lights on when it is dark and starting water pump when needed .She will not only make your life easier but also safer by detecting intruders and fire.
-Just don’t fall in love with her, because she’s already married . . . to science!
+You can instruct it to switch lights, fans and windows.
+It can automate your house by turning lights on when it is dark and starting water pump when needed .
+It will not only make your life easier but also safer by detecting intruders and fire.

 Demonstration Video: https://youtu.be/zYojUbHhq8A